Grassley Photo

 Groups Also Cite Benefits of Re-instatement, Reform of Federal Biodiesel Tax Incentive

-Two weeks after calling EPA’s notice announcing potential cuts to biodiesel volumes under the Renewable Fuel Standard a ‘bait-and-switch’ tactic, Senator Chuck Grassley spoke directly Tuesday with those the proposal would harm.
+Two weeks after calling ’s notice announcing potential cuts to biodiesel volumes under the Renewable Fuel Standard a ‘bait-and-switch’ tactic, Senator Chuck Grassley spoke directly Tuesday with those the proposal would harm.
 At Renewable Group’s (NASDAQ: REGI) Newton, Iowa biorefinery, the message from Grassley and the industry was clear—the President should keep his promise and not just protect, but grow biodiesel volumes.

-Grassley was joined by biodiesel producers, soybean and corn farmers and other industries supported by biodiesel to discuss the notice from EPA seeking comments on reducing minimum volumes for biomass-based for 2018 that were finalized almost a year ago, as well as further reductions to the proposed 2019 volumes.
+Grassley was joined by biodiesel producers, soybean and corn farmers and other industries supported by biodiesel to discuss the notice from seeking comments on reducing minimum volumes for biomass-based for 2018 that were finalized almost a year ago, as well as further reductions to the proposed 2019 volumes.
 The reductions are being sought by petroleum refiners despite growing global demand for and the proven ability by U.S. biodiesel producers to meet growing RFS targets.

 Grassley Photo

 “This proposal would drastically undermine biodiesel production,” Grassley said.
 “It’s contrary to the statements made by then-candidate Trump and President Trump.
-It’s not consistent with what EPA Administrator Pruitt told me in January when I spoke to him in my office prior to his confirmation.”
+It’s not consistent with what Administrator Pruitt told me in January when I spoke to him in my office prior to his confirmation.”

 Agriculture leaders agreed.
 “This is a serious issue for Iowa and U.S. agriculture at a time when the farm economy is already enduring a downturn,” said Grant Kimberley, Executive Director of the Iowa Biodiesel Board, and Iowa Soybean Association’s Director of Market Development.
 “We already have excess feedstock capacity due to a surplus of corn and soybeans on the market, which has lowered commodity prices.
 We do not believe this is what President Trump wants for rural communities.”